BaileyAndrew/Joint-CDT-Supplementary/README.md

 #### Why is it relevant?

 It is a multi-omics dataset that has been investigated in prior work involving GGMs (just the metagenomics portion), so we have used it to validate our model.
-It doesn't show up in this version of the poster but in the original submitted draft we included a bit.
-We removed it to add in results from the next dataset.
+The graph we get when running our algorithm on this dataset is given in the top left portion of our poster, although we have not yet started analysis on it.

 ### 10x Genomics Flash Frozen B Cell Lymphoma Dataset